efacilitation/karma-commonjs-preprocessor/README.md

 ## How is this different from karma-commonjs?

-[karma-commonjs](https://github.com/karma-runner/karma-commonjs) is a complete framework handling wrapping, register and loading all defined files in commonjs.
-If one wants to only wrap coffee- or javascript-files into the commonjs format and having some other modules handling the registering and loading this plugin is for you.
-That's why its just a preprocessor and not a complete framework.
+[karma-commonjs](https://github.com/karma-runner/karma-commonjs) is a complete framework handling wrapping, registering and loading all defined files in commonjs.
+If you want to only wrap coffee- or javascript-files into the commonjs format and having some other modules handling the registering and loading this plugin is for you.
 The wrapper code is based on [brunch.io](https://github.com/brunch/brunch) and adapted from [grunt-commonjs-coffee](https://github.com/tuxracer/grunt-commonjs-coffee).

 So if you have existing bundles which are build from brunch or do include [brunchs require.js](https://github.com/brunch/commonjs-require-definition) directly you can use this preprocessor.